tamucybersec/tamuhack2022-ctf/pwn/cavern-2/README.md

-# Cavern
+# Cavern 2

 ## Description
-I found yet _another_ binary that prints stuff.
-Maybe you can do something with it?
+I found another binary that prints stuff, but I'm having a severe case of _writer_'s block, so you don't get a funny prompt.
+Have fun!

 ## Solution
 Here's another quick `pwntools` script (you need to `pip install pwntools` if you don't have it).
 Since the binary passes a format string as the first argument to `printf()`, we can write arbitrary data at an arbitrary location.
 To get a shell, we can overwite the GOT entry for `exit` with the provided `win` function, so any subsequent calls to `exit` will call our `win` function.